Bahauddin Zakariya University

-As a degree awarding government university, it offers degree courses in more than 130 majors & minors in fields including biochemistry pharmacy, engineering, humanities, business administration, law, art, music, IT, agriculture and languages.
+As a public sector degree awarding government university, it offers degrees in more than 60+ majors & minors courses in fields including Bio-chemistry, Pharmacy, Engineering, Humanities & Social Sciences, Business & Management Sciences, Law, Art, IT & Computing, Agriculture, Farming and Orientals (Languages & Literature).

 History

-The university started functioning in 1975 in rented buildings with eight departments.
-Now the university has a large campus with sixty departments and several constituent colleges, such as University Gilani Law College and Multan College of Arts, and faculties including Veterinary, Agricultural Science and Technology (FAST) (formerly University College of Agriculture or UCA), Engineering and Technology.
-The university also has residential facilities for students and staff.
+The university began its operations in 1975 in rented buildings with eight departments.
+Today, it has expanded into a vast campus with sixty departments and several constituent colleges, including University Gilani Law College and Multan College of Arts.
+It also houses faculties such as Veterinary, Agricultural Science and Technology (FAST), and Engineering and Technology.
+Additionally, the university provides residential facilities for students and staff.